The Dynamics of Measurable Pseudo-Anosov Maps: Turbulations, tartans, and maps

-\begin{defns}[Measured turbulations, streamlines, dense streamlines, stream measure, transversality] A \emph{measured turbulation $(\cT, \nu)$} on~$\Sigma$ is a partition of a full $\mu$-measure Borel subset of~$\Sigma$ into immersed lines called \emph{streamlines}, together with an OU measure $\nu_\ell$ on each streamline~$\ell$, which assigns finite measure to closed arcs in~$\ell$.
-We refer to the measures $\nu_\ell$ as \emph{stream measures} to distinguish them from the ambient measure~$\mu$ on~$\Sigma$.
-We say that the measured turbulation \emph{has dense streamlines} if every streamline is dense in~$\Sigma$.

-Two such turbulations are \emph{transverse} if they are topologically transverse on a full $\mu$-measure subset of~$\Sigma$ (to be precise, there is a full measure subset of~$\Sigma$, every point~$x$ of which is contained in streamlines~$\ell$ and~$\ell'$ of the two turbulations, which intersect transversely at~$x$).
+\begin{defns}[Measured turbulations, streamlines, dense streamlines, stream measure, transversality, stream arcs] A \emph{measured turbulation $(\cT, \nu)$} on~$\Sigma$ is a partition of a full $\mu$-measure Borel subset of~$\Sigma$ into immersed lines called \emph{streamlines}, together with an OU measure $\nu_\ell$ on each streamline~$\ell$, which assigns finite measure to closed arcs in~$\ell$. \begin{itemize} \item We refer to the measures $\nu_\ell$ as \emph{stream measures} to distinguish them from the ambient measure~$\mu$ on~$\Sigma$. \item We say that the measured turbulation \emph{has dense streamlines} if every streamline is dense in~$\Sigma$. \item Two measured turbulations are \emph{transverse} if they are topologically transverse on a full $\mu$-measure subset of~$\Sigma$ (to be precise, there is a full measure subset of~$\Sigma$, every point~$x$ of which is contained in streamlines~$\ell$ and~$\ell'$ of the two turbulations, which intersect transversely at~$x$). \item Given distinct points $x$ and $y$ of a streamline~$\ell$ of~$\cT$, we write $[x,y]_\ell$, or just $[x,y]$ if the streamline is irrelevant or clear from the context, for the (unoriented) closed arc in~$\ell$ with endpoints~$x$ and~$y$; and $[x,y)_\ell$ and $(x,y)_\ell$ for the arcs obtained by omitting one or both endpoints of $[x,y]_\ell$.
+We refer to these as \emph{stream arcs} of the turbulation. \item The \emph{measure} of a stream arc is its stream measure. \end{itemize} \end{defns}